waggle-sensor/sage-website/docs/about/architecture.md

 ## Beehive Infrastructure

-Looking deeper into the Waggle Beehive infrastructure, it contains 2 main components:
+Looking deeper into the Beehive infrastructure, it contains 2 main components:
-- software services such as the [Edge Scheduler (ES)](#edge-scheduler-es), [Lambda Triggers (LT)](#lambda-triggers-lt), data APIs, and website hosting
+- software services such as the [Edge Scheduler (ES)](#edge-scheduler-es), [Lambda Triggers (LT)](#lambda-triggers-lt), data APIs, and websites/portals
 - data storage systems such as the [Data Repository (DR)](#data-repository-dr) and the [Edge Code Repository (ECR)](#edge-code-repository-ecr)

 ![Figure 3: Beehive High-level Architecture](./images/beehive_high_01.svg)

 The Beehive is the “command center” for interacting with the Waggle nodes at the edge.
-Hosting websites and interfaces allowing scientists to create [“science goals”](#science-goals) to run [plugins](#what-is-a-plugins) at the edge & browse the data produced by those [plugins](#what-is-a-plugin).
+Hosting websites and interfaces allowing scientists to create [science goals](#science-goals) to run [plugins](#what-is-a-plugins) at the edge & browse the data produced by those [plugins](#what-is-a-plugin).

 ![Figure 4: Beehive Infrastructure Details](./images/beehive_details_01.svg)